heyLu/w/lovely-people.md

     (more seriously, how can we communicate our intentions better, how do we document things, how do we make things obvious, not obtuse?)

+## a name

+there isn't one, yet, but there are a few ideas:

+- *lovely people (with wonderful ideas)*, because it is about people, ultimately
+- *a missing piece*, because there's no such thing here yet, and because it's about filling in pieces yet unknown
+- *funL*, "functional", "fun", "languages", "love", "leipzig"; many possibilities

 ## inspirations

 - [kitchen table coders](http://kitchentablecoders.com), David Nolen